3tuxedo/3tuxedo.github.io/README.md

 ## 🏆 Certifications

-**Apple Certified Support Professional** @ [Apple Training](https://training.apple.com/it) _(Expected September 2023)_ <br>
+**Certified Kubernetes Administrator** @ [Linux Foundation]([https://training.apple.com/it](https://training.linuxfoundation.org/certification/certified-kubernetes-administrator-cka/)) _(Expected October 2023)_ <br>
-Skills, tools, and knowledge needed to support and troubleshoot Apple devices inside an organization.
-Covers tools and services—including underlying technologies, troubleshooting, and system administration—used to support Mac, iPhone, and iPad users.
+The Certified Kubernetes Administrator (CKA) program provides assurance that CKAs have the skills, knowledge, and competency to perform the responsibilities of Kubernetes administrators.
 <br><br>